NoriSte/people-list-xstate/README.md

 })
 ```

 - **`createMockedMachine utility`**: I first written all the tests, then carefully analyzed which code was common for all the tests that worsened their readability.
-The `createMockedMachine` utility creates a minimal configured machine but returns some utilities that allow controlling the fake `fetchPeople` service.
+The `createMockedMachine` utility creates a minimal configured machine but returns some utilities that control the fake `fetchPeople` service.

 - **clear testing blocks**: every test, short or long, have clear `ARRANGE/ACT/ASSERT` blocks